ammarthegoat09/Hackintosh-PixelbookGo/README.md

 At the script, type the number 2 and press enter.
 You will be met with some warnings.
 Accept all the warnings and select your plugged in flash drive.
 Now you have to wait.
 Make sure not the unplug the flash drive during the process unless prompted to.
 Once the flashing process is done, reset your computer.

 Congrats!
 You have now flashed coreboot onto your Pixelbook/Pixelbook Go!
 Now, we can get into the process of making a bootable macOS installer.
+(You can also plug the orange/black strip back in for the battery)

 # Creating the macOS installer